 Carefully pour the mixture into your tubes.
 If you spill some down the side (I always do!), let it harden.
 Once firm, it can easily be scraped off and then wiped clean with a paper towel.

-To make the labels, I use the Avery software and purchase Avery labels #6570.
+To make these labels for my homemade lip balm, I used the Avery software and purchased Avery labels #6570.
 They don’t go completely around the lip balm tube, but they work well and aren’t ridiculously expensive.
 I love the Avery software because they have templates for almost all of their labels.
 The software is totally free to download and use and they have lots of graphics and fonts to choose from.

 If you purchased the ingredients to make the lotion bars, you will only need to buy one additional ingredient to make lip balm and it may already be in your pantry!
 Since you don’t need much of each ingredient to make a lot of lip balms, this is a very frugal gift.
 The most expensive part will be the tubes.
 You could mix up several different varieties to give as a set.
 You can also make the lip balm in the same scent as the the lotion bars, for a coordinating gift.